apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 ### Update plugins to Maven 4 version
 If you use plugins for which a dedicated Maven 4 version exists, upgrade to those plugins.

-## Required changes if situation applies and troubleshooting
+## Troubleshooting and required changes if situation applies
 The following changes are in general not required by all projects, but might apply to yours.

 ### Fix plugin misconfigurations